Perineal Tear Injury Claims

 Perineal or vaginal tears may occur quite naturally, as a consequence of child birth.
 The Royal College of Obstetricians and Gynaecologists estimates that over 85% of women who have a vaginal birth will suffer some degree some degree of perineal trauma and of these 60 - 70% will need suturing.
-However, while perineal tears are common for many women in childbirth, the subsequent inadequate or negligent treatment of them can lead to a claim for compensation.
+However, while perineal tears are common for many women in childbirth, the subsequent inadequate or negligent treatment of them can lead to a claim for birth injury compensation.

 Women who have suffered from traumatic perineal tears are often reluctant to discuss their symptoms believing that vaginal injury is a necessary part of having a baby.
 Symptoms can include severe pain, incontinence or flatus (wind) and a solid stool and agonising painful sexual intercourse.
 For some women, the symptoms can last for years and cause them great misery, pain, and for some, psychological damage.